Christchurch mosque shootings: Livestream

 Well lads, it's time to stop shitposting and time to make a real life effort post.
-I will carry out and [sic] attack against the invaders, and will even livestream the attack via Facebook.
+I will carry out and [sic] attack against the invaders, and will even livestream the attack via facebook [sic].

 Fewer than 200 people watched the 17-minute livestream live, and none of them made a complaint to Facebook or notified the police.
-The livestream's perspective mirrored that of a first-person shooter video game, as well as being the first successfully live-streamed far-right terror attack.
+The livestream's perspective mirrored that of a first-person shooter video game.

 Video distribution

 Copies of the live-streamed video were reposted on many platforms and file-sharing websites, including Facebook, LiveLeak, and YouTube.
 Police, Muslim advocacy groups, and government agencies urged anyone who found the footage to take it down or report it.
 The New Zealand Office of Film and Literature Classification quickly classified the video as "objectionable", making it a criminal offence in the country to distribute, copy, or exhibit the video, with potential penalties of up to 14 years' imprisonment for an individual, or up to $100,000 in fines for a corporation.

 Stuart Bender of Curtin University in Perth noted that the use of live video as an integral part of the attacks "makes [them] a form of 'performance crime' where the act of video recording and/or streaming the violence by the perpetrator is a central component of the violence itself, rather than being incidental."